 William Harrison: I don’t know.

 The evidence stated he was born in Ironton, on the banks of the Ohio River to a mother of only 14-years-old.
 He claimed to have had his first sexual experience while drunk at 15-years-old.
 Since then, he was a chronic drinker although he graduated high school at 16 years old.

 His military record already listed 5 prior Court Martials for being absent without leave or under the influence of alcohol.
 In England and Northern Ireland, he found himself drinking more and in 1943 had spent 6 weeks in a hospital with amnesia.

 William Harrison faced execution by hanging at Shepton Mallet on 7th April 1945.
 As in the case of Wiley Harris Jr., the hangman was Thomas Pierrepoint assisted by Herbert Morris.
-Private Harrison was one of 18 American servicemen hanged for rape or murder while serving in Great Britain during World War Two.
+Private Harrison was one of 18 American servicemen hanged for a capital offence while serving in the United Kingdom during the Second World War.